Mushymato/MiscMapActionsProperties/README.md

 #### mushymato.MMAP/ChestLight.{ChestName}: [radius] [color] [type|texture] [offsetX] [offsetY]

 - Add a light source at the building's tileX/tileY position, only lights up if corresponding building chest has content.
-- Radius controls size of light.
+- Radius controls size of light, 2 by default.
-- Can use hex or [named color](https://docs.monogame.net/api/Microsoft.Xna.Framework.Color.html).
+- Can use hex or [named color](https://docs.monogame.net/api/Microsoft.Xna.Framework.Color.html), white by default
 - Colors are inverted before being passed to light, so that "Red" will give red light.
-- type|texture is either a light id (1-10 except for 3) or a texture (must be loaded).
+- `type|texture` is either a light id (1-10 except for 3) or a texture (must be loaded).
-- Use offsetX and offsetY to further adjust the position of the light.
+- Use `offsetX` and `offsetY` to further adjust the position of the light.

 #### mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.{override}